West Palm Beach Limited Divorce Lawyer

 There are two types of divorce in Florida: absolute and limited.
 Absolute divorce is a traditional divorce and permanently ends a marriage.
 Limited divorce, which is far less common, is akin to legal separation and does not legally end a marriage.
 A couple may desire a limited divorce because of religious or personal reasons.
 Limited divorce allows a couple to avoid absolute divorce, but the court still legally resolves some issues involved in divorce, such as spousal maintenance, child custody, and property division.
-If you are seeking a divorce in Florida, you should call a family law attorney to discuss your options.
+If you are seeking a limited divorce in Florida, you should call a West Palm Beach limited divorce lawyer to discuss your options.

 A limited divorce is not a permanent divorce, but rather a way to give legal effect to a couple’s separation.
 Remarriage is not permitted after a limited divorce because the couple is still legally married.
 If the spouses want to marry other people, they may seek an absolute divorce after the limited divorce.
 However, a limited divorce is not a prerequisite for obtaining an absolute divorce.